 Calculating a Resultant Vector

 If the perpendicular components and of a vector are known, then can also be found analytically.
-To find the magnitude and direction of a vector from its perpendicular components and , we use the following relationships:
+To find the magnitude and direction of a vector from its perpendicular components and , relative to the x-axis, we use the following relationships:

 Figure 3.29The magnitude and direction of the resultant vector can be determined once the horizontal and vertical components and have been determined.